 Mr Sharma is a former FTSE 250 CEO with 30 years' experience in running international hi-tech engineering and manufacturing businesses.
 He was instrumental in the growth of Ultra Electronics Holdings plc, the previously LSE-listed group that specialised in providing engineering solutions for mission-critical systems in the defence, security, critical detection and control markets, latterly serving for six years as CEO.
-He also sits on the Board of LSE-listed PayPoint plc and Moneysupermarket Group plc.
-As part of his pro bono activities, he is a lay council member at The University of Nottingham, and supports a range of small businesses and entrepreneurs in a non-executive or advisory capacity.
+He also sits on the Board of LSE-listed PayPoint plc and Mony Group plc.
+As part of his pro bono activities, he is a lay council member at The University of Nottingham, and supports a range of small businesses and entrepreneurs in a non-executive or advisory capacity, and has been appointed as a Director of the Sidney Stringer Multi Academy Trust.
 Mr Sharma was elected as a Fellow of the Royal Academy of Engineering in 2016 and was honoured in the 2017 Queen's Birthday Honours List with an OBE for services to defence capability.
 In 2018 he was given the Freedom of the City of London by redemption and became a Liveryman of the Worshipful Company of Coachmakers and Coach Harness Makers.
 He brings extensive expertise in the security and defence sector, a key market for Kromek.